Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Applications of the EX-ITP Algorithm

 The idea of the algorithm is similar.
-However, we will first construct a good mod-2-cycle packing $\C_{\bmod2}$ on $V$, instead of using a minimum cycle packing on $V$, and then call the EX-ITP algorithm.
+However, we will first construct a good mod-2-cycle cover $\C_{\bmod2}$ on $V$, instead of using a minimum weight cycle cover on $V$, and then call EX-ITP.